-- (A) a 'truck visit' is defined as each occurrence of a drayage truck transgressing from outside intermodal rail yard property onto intermodal rail yard property; and, - (B) an 'open day' is defined as a calendar day in which an intermodal rail yard has drayage truck traffic. - (6) "Beneficial Cargo Owner" is a cargo owner, the person for whose account the ocean or rail transportation is provided, the person to whom delivery is to be made, a shippers' association, or an ocean or rail transportation intermediary that accepts responsibility for payment of all applicable charges. - (7) "Bill of Lading" is a document that states the terms of the contract between a shipper and a transportation company.
-It serves as a document of title of the goods shipped, a contract of carriage, and a receipt for goods. - (8) "CARB Diesel Fuel" is diesel fuel certified by ARB as meeting the fuel specification standards set forth at title 13, California Code of Regulations (CCR) section 2280 et seq. - (9) "Class I Railroad" is a freight railway based on large revenues (\$250 million or more) in comparison to the revenues of Class II (which ranges from greater than \$20 million but less than \$250 million) and Class III (less than \$20 million) railways, as defined by the Surface Transportation Board (STB). - (10) "Compression Ignition Engine" means an internal combustion engine with operating characteristics significantly similar to the theoretical diesel combustion cycle.
-The regulation of power by controlling fuel supply in lieu of a throttle is indicative of a compression ignition engine.
+- (A) a 'truck visit' is defined as each occurrence of a drayage truck transgressing from outside intermodal rail yard property onto intermodal rail yard property; and, - (B) an 'open day' is defined as a calendar day in which an intermodal rail yard has drayage truck traffic. - (5) "Beneficial Cargo Owner" is a cargo owner, the person for whose account the ocean or rail transportation is provided, the person to whom delivery is to be made, a shippers' association, or an ocean or rail transportation intermediary that accepts responsibility for payment of all applicable charges. - (6) "Bill of Lading" is a document that states the terms of the contract between a shipper and a transportation company.
+It serves as a document of title of the goods shipped, a contract of carriage, and a receipt for goods. - (7) "CARB Diesel Fuel" is diesel fuel certified by ARB as meeting the fuel specification standards set forth at title 13, California Code of Regulations (CCR) section 2280 et seq. - (8) "Class I Railroad" is a freight railway based on large revenues (\$250 million or more) in comparison to the revenues of Class II (which ranges from greater than \$20 million but less than \$250 million) and Class III (less than \$20 million) railways, as defined by the Surface Transportation Board (STB).

-- (11) "Dedicated Use Vehicles" are uni-body vehicles that do not have separate tractor and trailers and include but are not limited to: - (A) Dedicated auto transports; - (B) Dedicated fuel delivery vehicles; - (C) Concrete mixers; - (D) On-road mobile cranes - (12) "Diesel Fuel" means any fuel that is commonly or commercially known, sold, or represented by the supplier as diesel fuel, including any mixture of primarily liquid hydrocarbons (HC) organic compounds consisting exclusively of the elements carbon and hydrogen that is sold or represented by the supplier as suitable for use in an internal combustion, compression ignition (CI) engine. - (13) "Diesel-Fueled" means a CI engine fueled by diesel fuel, CARB diesel fuel, or alternative diesel fuel, in whole or part. - (14) "Diesel particulate matter (diesel PM)" means the particles found in the exhaust of diesel-fueled compression ignition engines.
+- (9) "Dedicated Use Vehicles" are uni-body vehicles that do not have separate tractor and trailers and include but are not limited to: - (A) Dedicated auto transports; - (B) Dedicated fuel delivery vehicles; - (C) Concrete mixers: - (D) On-road mobile cranes - (10) "Diesel Fuel" means any fuel that is commonly or commercially known, sold, or represented by the supplier as diesel fuel, including any mixture of primarily liquid hydrocarbons (HC) organic compounds consisting exclusively of the elements carbon and hydrogen that is sold or represented by the supplier as suitable for use in an internal combustion, compression ignition (CI) engine. - (11) "Diesel-Fueled" means a CI engine fueled by diesel fuel, CARB diesel fuel, or jet fuel, in whole or part, including liquid natural gas (LNG) engines using diesel-fuel for pilot injection. - (12) "Diesel particulate matter (diesel PM)" means the particles found in the exhaust of diesel-fueled compression ignition engines.
 Diesel PM may agglomerate and adsorb other species to form structures of complex physical and chemical properties.
-ARB has identified diesel PM as a toxic air contaminant. - (15) "Drayage Truck" means any in-use on-road vehicle with a gross vehicle weight rating (GVWR) greater than 33,000 pounds operating on or transgressing through port or intermodal rail yard property for the purpose of loading, unloading or transporting cargo, such as containerized, bulk or break-bulk goods. - (16) "Drayage Truck Owner" means: - (A) the person registered as the owner of a drayage truck as shown by the Department of Motor Vehicles, or its equivalent in another state, province, or country; or the International Registration Plan.
+ARB has identified diesel PM as a toxic air contaminant. - (13) "Drayage Truck" means any in-use on-road vehicle with a gross vehicle weight rating (GVWR) of 33,000 pounds or greater operating on or transgressing through port or intermodal rail yard property for the purpose of loading, unloading or transporting cargo, such as containerized, bulk or break-bulk goods. - (14) "Drayage Truck Owner" means: - (A) the person registered as the owner of a drayage truck as shown by the Department of Motor Vehicles, or its equivalent in another state, province, or country; or the International Registration Plan.